 - Warning: A formal written statement that the conduct was unacceptable and a warning that further violation of any Northwestern College policy, procedure, or directive will result in more severe sanctions/responsive actions. - Required Counseling: A mandate to meet with and engage in either Northwestern College-sponsored or external counseling to better comprehend the misconduct and its effects. - Community service: A requirement to complete a specific number of community service hours at an approved site. - Required training or education: Required reading, writing, and/or reflection that enables the student to consider the effects of his/her actions and choices. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student is found in violation of any institutional policy, procedure, or directive within a specified period of time.
 Terms of the probation will be articulated and may include denial of specified social privileges, exclusion from co-curricular activities, exclusion from designated areas of campus, no-contact orders, and/or other measures deemed appropriate. - Suspension: Termination of student status for a definite period of time not to exceed two years and/or until specific criteria are met.
-Students who return from suspension are automatically placed on probation through the remainder of their tenure as a student at Northwestern College. - Expulsion/Dismissal: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend Northwestern College -sponsored events. - Building or Facility: A directive that prohibits or limits access to a building or facility. - Activity Restriction: A directive that prohibits or limits participation in an academic and/or non-academic program or activity. - Organizational Sanctions: Deactivation, loss of recognition, loss of some or all privileges (including Northwestern College registration) for a specified period of time.
+Students who return from suspension are automatically placed on probation through the remainder of their tenure as a student at Northwestern College. - Expulsion/Dismissal: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend Northwestern College -sponsored events. - Building or Facility: A directive that prohibits or limits access to a building or facility. - .
+Activity Restriction: A directive that prohibits or limits participation in an academic and/or non-academic program or activity. - Organizational Sanctions: Deactivation, loss of recognition, loss of some or all privileges (including Northwestern College registration) for a specified period of time. - Other Actions: In addition to or in place of the above sanctions, Northwestern College may assign any other sanctions as deemed appropriate.